TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 > Simultaneusly, I had to focus on Data Persistence to improve durability, I had to ensure that data is persistently stored across pod restarts and deployments. hence, we utilised `PersistentVolumeClaim` Plus, a rolling update strategy for minimal downtime

+#### The Lacuna in this stateful set

+Okay, so this means there's a lacuna in this StatefulSet configuration❗

+Not going too deep, but this is important.
+The `vm_max_map_count` is a system-level parameter in linux that defines the maximum number of memory-map areas a process may have.
+And it's crucial for such databases like ElasticSearch.
+We need to set a higher `vm.max_map_count` value (at least 262144) than the usual default.

+In a k8s environment, adjusting system-level settings for the nodes, that too from within the pods isn't possible. 🤔 However, for the application to function optimally, I need to have this modified.

+--

+➡️ So, we've used an `initContainer` . `InitContainer`  runs to completion before other subsequent ElasticSearch Containers (They'll have an environment set up and running.)
+It must run in Privileged Mode, --> a container running in privileged mode, makes it nearly equivalent to being a root on the node machine

+But containers running in priv mode is not recommended.
+High risk of Privilege Escalation in case of a VM Compromise.

+--> possibilities :- The container compromised

 ---

+`fluentd_config_map.yaml`